Kaustubh-Garg/IEEEVitBhopal_15_DataDynamos/README.md

 **Drone Technology Integration**:

 We plan to deploy drones equipped with advanced sensors and cameras for real-time aerial surveillance of crop fields.
 These drones will fly over the fields, capturing high-resolution images and videos to monitor crop health.
 By using sophisticated image processing algorithms, the drones can detect early signs of disease, pest infestations, and nutrient deficiencies with exceptional accuracy.
-This aerial perspective allows for comprehensive coverage and early intervention, enabling farmers to address issues before they escalate.

 **Unmanned Vehicles for Ground-Level Analysis**:

 In addition to drones, we aim to utilize unmanned ground vehicles (UGVs) that can traverse the fields autonomously.
 These vehicles will be equipped with various sensors to collect soil samples, leaf samples, and other plant parts.
 The UGVs will conduct on-the-spot diagnostics, analyzing soil pH, moisture levels, and nutrient content.
-They will also scan for disease symptoms, sending data back to the central system for further analysis.
-This ground-level interaction complements the aerial data, providing a holistic view of the crop health.

 **Advanced Data Integration and Real-Time Alerts**: